harrietrc/loadimpact-docs/jekyll/_v4/integrations/jenkins-integration.md

 ![Result of the running pipeline]({{ site.baseurl }}/assets/img/v4/integrations/jenkins-integration/jenkins-blue-ocean-pipeline-results.png)

-If the load test is succesful, our build will also be successful and the build will continue on.
+If the load test is successful, our build will also be successful and the build will continue on.
 If the test fails, it will return a non-zero exit code which will fail the build step.

 ## Result analysis